Home-Style Dishes

 - To dry the peel: Peel winter tangerines, thread the peel onto string or wire, and air-dry in a breezy spot for 5–6 days (bring indoors at night so it doesn’t reabsorb moisture).
 Dry until brittle enough to snap, then store.
 Age at least 3 years before use.

-- For the cold-and-cough tea: Simmer chen pi, ginger and perilla leaf in 2 bowls of water for 10 minutes.
+- For the cold-and-cough tea: Simmer chen pi, ginger and perilla leaf in 600 ml of water for 10 minutes.
 Stir in brown sugar until dissolved.
 Drink hot — it’s traditionally taken to release the exterior, induce sweating and ease a cough.

 The greener the Xin Hui winter peel, the stronger and more fragrant it becomes once aged.
 The peel in the photo has been stored 7–8 years — very fragrant and mellow; because it was air-dried rather than oven-baked, it stays a natural colour rather than turning blackish-brown.
 Keep the white pith on (it’s said to help with blood-vessel health), tuck in a couple of star anise to deter damp, and store in glass.
 Mouldy peel must be thrown away.